Bumblebee99YT/Asuna/README.md

 # Asuna
-Open Source Discord.js bot.
+Open Source Discord bot.
 Based on Asuna from SAO